 Her on-stage reputation has already paved the way for Ūla to share the stage supporting the likes of international stars Amy Shark (AU), Mother Mother (CA)and Alfie Templeman (UK).

 With support for Ūla constantly expanding, not surprisingly, so does industry demand.
-In the past 6 months alone, Ūla has been hand picked to perform multiple industry showcases, most recently at the highly converted International showcase, The Great Escape (UK), at the upcoming celebration of new music festival SXSW Sydney, and the industry heavyweight gathering – BIGSOUND.
+In the past 6 months alone, Ūla has been hand picked to perform multiple industry showcases, most recently at the highly converted International showcase, The Great Escape (UK), at the recent celebration of new music festival SXSW Sydney, and the industry heavyweight gathering – BIGSOUND.